DannyMcwaves/ngSocial/README.md

 **NB: the ng-profile value needs to be an object and not a string containing an object.**

-## use the library to share pages.
+## using the library to share pages.

-Then use the directive in your page.
+use the directive in your page.

 	<button ng-share="facebook,twitter,google,pinterest,linkedin"> share </button>